digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Writing automations: Bot
 ========================

-The ``Bot`` is an abstraction used to write automation for the DAML Ledger.
+The ``Bot`` is an abstraction used to write automation for a DAML Ledger.
 It is conceptually defined by two aspects:

 - the ``LedgerView``